 A grim picture...

-The Amazon burns, the Great Barrier Reef bleaches and Aussie summers are breaking heat records… And we don’t mean in a “Bondi Beach Hot” kinda way.
+The Amazon (and Australia) burns, the Great Barrier Reef bleaches, humans pick up dodgy bugs from animals and Aussie summers are breaking heat records… And we don’t mean in a “Bondi Beach Hot” kinda way.

 The climate crisis has become undeniable, but it’s kind of hard to deal with the sense of hopelessness it brings with it.
 Especially when so many people seem dead-set on ignoring the problem.
 So where do we even begin to help the environment?
 Take the first step, that’s what.
 Deal with it day by day, starting with small actions and working your way up to big ones.